meredithbloom/Portfolio/README.md

 Over all, I'd like to have more content on my site.
 I had a lot of ideas (page for collaborators, blog, etc.) that I had to table to focus my energy effectively.
 I also would really love to include an in-browser game or quiz.
 I used to do a lot of surveys on my instagram, and found that to be super entertaining and interesting.
 I once asked my followers if they liked cilantro or if they had the recessive gene that makes cilantro taste like soap (like me) - supposedly 1 in 3 people have the recessive gene.
 I got over 100 respondents, and I swear it was a perfect 33%/66% split.
 It would be cool to gather survey responses from unique page visitors, and print out the live results whenever a user answered the question.

 Really want to figure out how to make the image carousels "swipeable" on mobile.
 I tried to use the "swiperight"/"swipeleft" event listener, but was unsuccessful.
+Pretty sure I'd need to add some kind of animation.

+Small thing, but I really wanted to find a way to mouseover the icons on my homepage and have an icon label appear so the user would actually know that the first icon takes you to my resume, and the second one to my projects page.